hollow-earth/careerlens/README.md

 "Which of these jobs should I actually apply to?"

 ## AI-Powered Recommendations
 Each job receives a numerical score based on its overall fit with the candidate.
+The default values are:

 | Score      | Recommendation                 | Meaning                                                                 |
 | ---------- | ------------------------------ | ----------------------------------------------------------------------- |